FirelightWP/easy-fancybox/readme.txt

 z-index:999;
 }
 `
+- Most if not all **Elegant Themes** have FancyBox already integrated in a hard-coded way, making them incompatible with Easy FancyBox.
 - The **Mystique** theme has an option called "Optimize website for faster loading" that will break Easy FancyBox.
 Disable it in Mystique's options > Advanced.
+- **Imbalance** and other themes that uses the Photo Galleria jQuery extension: turn of the JSGallery option.
+- Themes like **Envisioned**, **Chameleon** and many others have FancyBox baked in.
+There is no solution other than stripping the theme of all FancyBox related code or disable the plugin and use the theme provided version...
+- Themes based on the **Thesis** framework might see issues in IE 8, for which [a hack has been proposed](http://voidzonemedia.com/solutions/thesis-ie8-remove-ie7-emulation/)

 = Other =